farcDev0001/data-analysis-pipeline/README.md

 * It´s incluyed in outputs.
 Is based on avg data of all the countries and all the years removing outliers.

-* You can generate this plot and your own report using the option 0 (see -h)
+* You can generate this plot and your own report using the option 0 (see -h).
+Write full.txt for this report.

 # Possible Improvements